Registration PoliciesPlease review this important information.

 The maximum load that a student in good standing can carry is 18 credit hours during the fall and spring terms and 9 hours in summer.
 Under certain circumstances a student may receive permission to carry a heavier load.
 Loads of 19 credit hours can be approved by the Coordinator of Registration.
 Loads of 20 hours or more must be approved by the Registrar.
 The Request for Overload form may be submitted in person to the Registrar's Office or by fax at 847.925.6064.
 The student will be notified once the decision is made.

 Tuition refund requests must be made in writing (fax at 847.925.6064 is acceptable) to the Registrar's Office.
-E-mail is NOT acceptable.
-Refunds for 16 week classes will be made according to the schedule listed on the Academic Calendar as Important Refund and Withdrawal Dates.
+Email is NOT acceptable.
+Refunds for 16 week classes will be made according to the schedule listed on the See important payment, financial aid, and registration dates.

 Students can register for classes several months prior to the start of each semester.
 The college offers a full-semester term as well as several late-start terms with varying start dates each semester.
 Registration ends the third day of the starting week of each term.
 After the third day and once a class has started, an override from the instructor is required in order to register.